Geneva, Ohio: Economy

 Geneva is home to HDT Global, an industrial outfit that manufactures air conditioning, heating, and filtration units for heavy industry.
 In recent years, they have been awarded over $100 million in U.S. Department of Defense contracts.

-In the 2000s, a levy for new school buildings was passed.
-The Geneva Junior High will be remade and include 6th grade as of the school year of 2010–2011.
-Spencer Elementary and Geneva Elementary are also being remade into one new school, Geneva Platt R. Spencer Elementary, which includes K-5.
-The Geneva High School was also remade.

-In January 2020, a major local economic driver, SPIRE Institute and Academy, was sold to a new owner.
-It was later announced that there are plans to expand their current programs and offerings in Geneva and in Maryland.

 Arts and culture

 Geneva Grape Jamboree

 The Grape Jamboree is an annual celebration of the area's grape-growing and wine-producing industries.
 The festival occurs during the final full weekend of September, and lasts both days.
 Festivities include two parades, one held on each day, as well as various amusement park-type rides and typical festival food kiosks set up on the main streets (Route 20 and Route 534) of Geneva.
 Other activities include musical performances and an art show.

 West Liberty Covered Bridge

 An addition to Ashtabula County's existing covered bridges, the West Liberty Covered Bridge, purported to be the shortest covered bridge in the United States, opened in 2011.